rafalposwiata/annobot/README.md

 #### 5.4 Running Annobot admin panel and Annobot chat
 Go to [client](client) directory and run npm install and npm start.

-### !!!
-The system is in the prototype phase.
-More detailed information and instructions on how to run the application to be available to the world will be available around 01.01.2021. !!!